cheeyeo/neural-machine-translation/README.md

 For the time being, it is recommended to revert to using greedy search.

-## 5.10 Add more training data

-(TODO)

-Increase training data to 50_000 and observe the effects on model performance

 ## 6. Final Model

 ( Describes the choice of a final model, including configuration and performance.
 It is a good idea to demonstrate saving and loading the model and demonstrate the ability to make predictions on a holdout dataset. )